Skip to content

 What it does

-WifiApModule starts a Wi-Fi soft access point in setup().
+WifiApModule manages a Wi-Fi soft access point.
 The AP:

 • Uses the parent NetworkModule's deviceName() as its SSID (e.g. MM-A3F2).